David Whitfield: Life and career

 His most popular recordings were "Answer Me", his first UK chart topper; "Cara Mia", with Mantovani, which earned him a gold disc and gave him his second number one in the UK Singles Chart; "My September Love"; "I'll Find You", the theme music to the 1957 film Sea Wife, starring Joan Collins and Richard Burton; and "William Tell", the theme music to the television series The Adventures of William Tell.

 "Cara Mia" spent ten weeks at top of the charts in the UK, making it one of the biggest selling British records in the pre-rock era; the recording co-credits Mantovani and his Orchestra and Chorus.
 Whitfield appeared on The Ed Sullivan Show and the 1954 Royal Command Performance.
 He continued to perform regularly across the globe, while continuing to live in Hull.

 Many of his singles were issued on LP, and have been reissued in recent years on CD compilations under licence.
-There were three 45rpm EP special releases (1959–60), one entitled The Good Old Songs and the other two featuring numbers from Rose Marie and The Desert Song, two musical shows in which Whitfield toured.
+There were three 45 rpm EP special releases (1959–60), one entitled The Good Old Songs and the other two featuring numbers from Rose Marie and The Desert Song, two musical shows in which Whitfield toured.
 On leaving Decca he recorded two singles for His Master's Voice (1962–63).
 His last LP, made for Philips in 1975 and entitled Hey There!
 It's David Whitfield, included his third recording of "Cara Mia" (he had already recorded a stereo re-make for Decca in 1966 for an album entitled Great Songs for Young Lovers).
 Whitfield's last single was for Denman, a coupling of "Land of Hope and Glory" and "When You Lose the One You Love" (1977).

 He died from a brain haemorrhage in Sydney, Australia, while on tour at the age of 54.

 A statue in memory of Whitfield was unveiled outside the New Theatre in Hull on 31 August 2012, before the opening night of a show celebrating his life and music.